edgedock/dcmartin/README.md

 ## Pre-requisites

+A target device or virtual environment is required; either of the following are sufficient.

 ### LINUX (Ubuntu) Virtual Machine
 Download an Ubuntu [ubuntu-image][image] and start a new virtual machine, e.g. using [VirtualBox][VirtualBox], with the CD/DVD image as the boot device.  **Note** Also install the VirtualBox Extensions Pack.